PlatONnetwork/platon.py/docs/contributing.rst

 Generating New Fixtures
 ~~~~~~~~~~~~~~~~~~~~~~~

-Our integration tests make use of Geth and Parity/OpenEthereum private networks.
+Our integration tests make use of Gplaton and Parity/OpenPlaton private networks.
 When new versions of the client software are introduced, new fixtures should be
 generated.